MasterAir/Corndel-DE-workshop-01-Learner/README.md

 Finally, let's now experiment with different ways to connect to the Azure SQL instance beginning with the Azure recommended tool list[^21].

-Below we suggest three ways you could connect.
+Below, we suggest three ways you could connect.
 Note that none of these SQL tool connection methods will connect if you install the necessary software on your ACG Windows VM.
-This means you would need to have the SQL tool installed on another machine such as your work laptop or a personal laptop, or any device with internet access.
+This means you would need to have the SQL tool installed on another machine, such as your work laptop, a personal laptop, or any device with internet access.
 Or if this is still not possible or delayed, as described above, you can still run SQL from within the Azure web portal to complete the going further SQL exercise below.

 ---
 > ❓SQL Tools and Dialects Discussion: